LaunchCodeEducation/java-web-development/src/chapters/auth/login-registration-forms.rst

    }

 To log out, we simply invalidate the session associated with the given user.
 This removes all data from the session, so that when the user makes a subsequent, they will be forced to log in again.

+The code for this section is available in the `login-reg-forms branch <https://github.com/LaunchCodeEducation/coding-events/tree/login-reg-forms>`_ of the ``coding-events`` repository.

 Check Your Understanding
 ------------------------